A Beginner’s Guide To Drip Irrigation Tubing

 Micro tubing is another useful component for irrigation systems.
 This type of tubing generally comes in 1/8″ and 1/4″ sizes and it can be used as the main and sub-lateral tubing for a drip irrigation system.
 It is also used to connect emitters.
 Micro tubing can generally handle up to 15gph.

-How Do I Determine What Type Of Drip Tubing To Use?
+What Type Of Drip Tubing Should I Use?

 A simple answer to this question is that it will vary depending on what your needs are.
 If the intended use of the drip irrigation system is for rows of crops in a garden or trees in an orchard, factory-made tubing with its evenly spaced emitters is a perfect choice.
 However, if you are designing a system for a landscaped yard that has plants at various intervals throughout the entire yard, emitter tubing that requires manual placement of emitters is the correct choice.